capicua4454/arb-assist/README.md

 ![image](https://github.com/user-attachments/assets/c20c0f02-9bdb-479c-818f-416fbdde311a)

 Make sure to modify this command if you rename smb-config.toml to something else.
-You cannot name it "config.toml" because that is the config file used by smb-copy.
+You cannot name it "config.toml" because that is the config file used by arb-assist.
 This watches `smb-config.toml` for changes.
-When `smb-copy` updates the config, `smb-onchain` restarts automatically.
+When `arb-assist` updates the config, `smb-onchain` restarts automatically.

 If you are generating several configs for smb and want to run separate bots for each config, you can use pm2 like this: